BRYANT LEGAL GROUP

 Filing claims and appeals is often complex and confusing, with each insurance company and plan having its own set of rules.
 It’s easy to make mistakes if you don’t have an experienced long-term disability attorney helping you.

-Furthermore, group policies governed by ERISA require policyholders to go through the insurance company’s administrative appeals process before filing a lawsuit in federal court—and the court can only consider evidence that was previously submitted as part of the administrative appeal.
-That means it’s critically important for claimants to put together an expansive, comprehensive claim file, often in just a few months before a tight deadline.
+Furthermore, group policies governed by ERISA require policyholders to go through the insurance company’s administrative appeals process before filing a lawsuit in federal court.
+At that point, the court can only consider evidence that was previously submitted as part of the administrative appeal.
+This means it’s critically important for claimants to put together an expansive, comprehensive claim file, often just a few months before a tight deadline.

 Our Settlements and Verdicts

-At Bryant Legal Group, we usually recommend starting the process by requesting a copy of your current long-term disability insurance policy.
-This document will include all its requirements and procedures and explain how quickly you must submit your claim, what type of proof of loss the insurance company requires, and how disability is defined.
+Our Chicago disability attorneys usually recommend requesting a copy of your current long-term disability insurance policy to start.
+This document will contain requirements and procedures such as how quickly you must submit your claim, what type of proof of loss the insurance company requires, and how disability is defined.

-Most insurance companies administering long-term disability claims require you to complete an initial set of forms.
-The forms usually include:
+Most insurance companies that administer long-term disability claims require you to complete an initial set of forms.
+These forms usually include:

-• Authorization form that lets medical providers, financial institutions, and government agencies disclose information to the insurer; and
+• An authorization form that lets medical providers, financial institutions, and government agencies disclose information to the insurer

-If you become sick or injured, the insurance company may make it very difficult for you to collect the benefits you are due.
-Rather than help you navigate your claims, the adjuster may give you misleading information or delay paying your claim.
+If you become sick or injured, the insurance company may make it difficult for you to collect the benefits you are due.
+Rather than help you navigate your claims, the adjuster may give you misleading information or delay payment.

 The filing process can be fraught with pitfalls.
-The Chicago long-term disability attorneys at Bryant Legal Group understand insurance companies’ tactics to delay payments and deny coverage, and can help you overcome these obstacles.
+Our Chicago disability attorneys understand insurance companies’ tactics and can help you overcome these obstacles.

-If you provide incomplete records and evidence, the insurance adjuster is probably going to deny your long-term disability claim.
-Insurers have no incentive to award disability benefits in “close” cases where it is likely that the claimant has a disability, but the record is not sufficient to objectively support such qualification.
+The insurance adjuster will likely deny your long-term disability claim if you provide incomplete records and evidence.
+Insurers have no incentive to award disability benefits in “close” cases where it is likely that the claimant has a disability but the record is not sufficient to objectively support such qualification.
 They will deny reasonable claims without adequate documentary evidence.

 While you might manage the process on your own, you run the risk of making a mistake that could cost you your benefits.
 If you’ve already filed a claim on your own and had it denied, time is running out on your chance to appeal, and you will likely only have one opportunity to add the evidence you need to support your case.